 Before we do that, though you may want to have a general idea of the typical time frame for selling a business.
 On average it’s about 6 to 10 months to sell a business.
 However, some businesses sell in a couple of months and some businesses can take over a year to sell depending on a variety of factors which you can read about below.

 Companies that have a large net income are certainly more desirable than those with less income.
-It’s not only about the bottom line.
+The more desirable your business is the shorter amount of time it takes to sell your business.
+It’s important to remember, it is not only about the bottom line.
 Potential buyers will take into account the owner’s salary and perks and benefits.
-This is often referred to as Owner’s net cash flow.
+This is often referred to as the Owner’s net cash flow.
 Other measures of net income are EBITDA (Earnings before interest, taxes, depreciation, and amortization).

 Once you have decided on what type of earnings measure you will be using, for example, Net Cash flow or EBITDA, then you also need to take into account the price in relation to the income.
 So for example, if the annual net cash flow is $1Million and the price is $3Million then you would say they are asking for 3X the cash flow.
 Everything being equal a business priced at 3X cash flow will draw more attention than a business priced at 5X cash flow.